Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

         return 0;
 }
 ```
-Now edit the while loop and replace it with a for loop that counts that defines an integer and then:
+Now edit the while loop and replace it with an infinite for loop.
+Within that for-loop define an 32-bit integer and then:
 * Sets it to zero
 * Adds one to it
 * Sets it to zero again.

 Once you have down this compile project and download the project to the development board and reboot the developmente board.